-Because of the Law Center’s baseline recording policy for all classes, and because many activities and events are also recorded, please realize that collateral private conversations and behavior occurring in recordable spaces may end up being recorded and disseminated.
+Although the Law Center’s default policy is not to record classes, many of the Law Center’s classes, activities, and events may nevertheless be video and audio recorded.
+Such recordings may capture collateral private conversations and behavior occurring in recordable spaces, and these recordings may end up being disseminated.
 Recordable spaces include all classrooms and meeting rooms.
 From time to time, public events occurring in other spaces (e.g., a lecture in the McDonough, Hotung, or Fitness Center atrium) may also be recorded; during such events, those spaces also should be considered recordable spaces.

-So, for example, a conversation or other behavior that takes place during the scheduled time for baseline recording of a class or in an event room during a break between sessions may be captured in the scheduled recording.
-Even if the class or event starts a bit late, ends a bit early, or regularly includes break time in the middle, the baseline recording policy for classes and the ordinary recording policy for special events mean that the recording equipment will be running for the entire scheduled time.
-If a special event runs over time, the equipment may continue to run.
+So, for example, a conversation or other behavior that takes place during scheduled class time or in an event room during a break between sessions may be captured in the recording.
+Even if the class or event starts a bit late, ends a bit early, or regularly includes break time in the middle, recording equipment will be running for the entire scheduled time.
+If a special event runs over time, the recording may continue to run.
 A conversation or other behavior that takes place in an atrium during a public special event may also be captured.

 Please also note that although there are limitations on dissemination of class recordings, dissemination of event recordings may be more widespread.
 Unfortunately, we lack the ability to review every recording beforehand to make sure that private personal conversations and other private behavior have not been captured.
 Please exercise appropriate caution when conducting private conversations or engaging in other behavior intended to be private in recordable spaces.